yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 ### Available Sections and Their "data" Structures

-Below are the section types supported by the YourNextStore platform, along with their "data" and "theme" structures:
+Below are the section types supported by the Your Next Store platform, along with their "data" and "theme" structures:

 - **HeroSection**: A prominent banner or carousel.
   - **"data"**: